Jutta Hipp: Early life

-Hipp was born on February 4, 1925, in Leipzig in the Weimar Republic.
+Jutta Hipp was born on 4 February 1925 in Leipzig, Germany, to Karl Julius Hipp and Hulda Elisabeth Grassmann.
 Her family was middle class, with a Protestant background.
 She began playing the piano at the age of nine and studied painting in Germany.
+She was eight years old when Adolf Hitler became Chancellor in 1933 and fourteen when Germany invaded Poland in 1939.
 Jazz was disapproved of by the Nazi regime, but Hipp listened to it during "clandestine gatherings in friends' homes and [...] during bombing raids.
 Instead of joining her parents and brother in the basement shelter [...] she hunkered down in front of the radio transcribing jazz tunes played on forbidden radio stations."
-She studied at the Leipzig Academy of Graphic Arts before moving as a refugee to the western zones of Germany in 1946 after the Soviets occupied Leipzig.
+When the Second World War began, she was studying at the Academy of Graphic Arts in Leipzig.